Chhath: Description

 The main worshippers, called parvaitin (from Sanskrit parva, meaning 'occasion' or 'festival'), are usually women.
 However, men also observe this festival as Chhath is not a gender-specific festival.
 The parvaitin pray for the well-being of their family, and for the prosperity of their children.

 Nahaay khaay (day 1)

 On the first day of Chhath Puja, the parvaitin must take a holy bath, after which the entire house, its surroundings, and pathways to the ghat are thoroughly cleaned.
 Parvaitin usually cook sattvik lauki bhaat (bottle gourd and Bengal gram lentil, with Arva rice), which is served in the afternoon to the deity as bhog (consecrated food).
 This initiates the festival.
 The food is then eaten by the parvaitin to protect the mind from thoughts of vengeance; it is the parvaitin's the last meal during the festival.

 Kharna / Rasiaav-roti / Lohanda (day 2)

 Kharna, also known as Rasiaav-roti or Lohanda, is the second day of Chhath Puja.
 On this day, as an act of worship, devotees do not drink even a single drop of water.
-In the evening, they eat gur ke kheer (kheer made of jaggery), called rasiaav, together with roti.
+In the evening, they eat gur ke kheer (kheer made of jaggery), called rasiaav, together with roti or sohari.